ABCpdf-Team/ABCpdfLinuxContainer/README.md

 ### Non-root user

 The Dockerfile we use in this project makes use of the 'app' USER as specified in the [ASP.NET Core Runtime images](https://hub.docker.com/_/microsoft-dotnet-aspnet/).
-This ensures that root access is available in the deployed production container deployed container.
+This ensures that root access is unavailable in the deployed container in productio.

 ### Reducing Container Attack Surface

-Due to ABCpdf.NET and ABCChrome requiring linux-native components it is currently problematic to provide a [chiseled Ubuntu](https://github.com/canonical/chisel) image due to the few number of [libraries that have so far been sliced](https://github.com/canonical/chisel-releases/tree/ubuntu-22.04/slices).
-This however improving all the time but you may well have to customize your chiseled image.
+Due to ABCpdf.NET and ABCChrome requiring linux-native components it is currently problematic to provide a [chiseled Ubuntu](https://github.com/canonical/chisel) image due to the limited number of [libraries that have so far been sliced](https://github.com/canonical/chisel-releases/tree/ubuntu-22.04/slices).
+This is however improving all the time but you may well have to add your own library slices to create your chiseled image.

 A better solution may be to use [slim toolkit](https://github.com/slimtoolkit/slim) prior to deployment to reduce the number of unnecessary components, and hence attack surface, in your deployed container.
-You will need to ensure that the probes that you utilize in your pipeline provide adequate data for the Slim profiler.
+You will need to ensure that the probes that you utilize in your pipeline provide adequate data for the Slim profiler to pick up all of ABCpdf dependencies.
 More information can be found in the slimtoolkit repo's readme.

 ## Further Reading